Weave Code

 nabilhassen/laravel-usage-limiter

-Track and enforce per-model usage limits in Laravel.
-Define plan-based limits with reset intervals, consume/unconsume on resource changes, check remaining allowance, generate usage reports, and auto-reset via scheduled Artisan command.
+Track, limit, and restrict usage for users/accounts or any model in Laravel.
+Define per-plan limits with reset frequencies, consume/unconsume on create/delete, check remaining allowance, generate usage reports, and auto-reset via scheduled Artisan command.

 View on GitHub